If you’re thinking about cutting the cord, your local ABC, CBS, FOX, NBC and PBS stations are probably among your must-have channels.

 Here are two reasons why:

-- New episodes of NBCUniversal shows won’t stream the next day on Hulu as of fall 2022, according to The Hollywood Reporter.
-They’ll be available on NBCUniversal-owned Peacock instead.
+- New episodes of NBCUniversal shows no longer stream next day on Hulu.
+They’re available on NBCUniversal-owned Peacock instead.

-- Hulu struck a new deal for episodes of out-of-season FOX shows, but The Streamable reports those series will also stream free on Tubi.
+- Hulu struck a new deal for episodes of out-of-season FOX shows, but those series will also stream free on Tubi.

 With streaming rights so spread out, Hulu isn’t one-stop-shopping anymore.